lewandowski/css-groundhog/src/caption/README.md

 <figure>
 ```

-## Additional attributes for the checkbox
+## Additional attributes for the caption
 | attribute name | effect |
 |----------------|--------|
 | `caption`      | Will enable text style like in the examples |